Invariant measures for a stochastic nonlinear and damped 2D Schr\"odinger equation: Compactness and tightness criteria

 For the purely multiplicative noise, the uniqueness of an invariant measure will be given in Corollary \ref{cordelta0}.

-\section{Compactness and Tightness Criteria}
+\section{Compactness and tightness criteria}

 This Section is devoted to recalling the compactness results, which will be used in Section \ref{sec-exis} to obtain a martingale solution as limit of the Faedo-Galerkin approximation and in Section \ref{sec-weakCont} to prove the continuous dependence of the solutions on the initial data.
-We only recall the results from \cite{BHW-2019}, for the proofs the reader can consult that paper.

-Let $\alpha>1$ and $A$ be chosen according to Assumption $\ref{spaceAssumptions}$.
-We consider the Banach spaces $\StetigEAdual$ and $\LalphaPlusEinsAlphaPlusEins$ , and the locally convex space $\weaklyContinousEA$.
+Let $\alpha>1$ and $A$ be chosen according to Assumption $\ref{assumption-A-space}$.
+We consider the Banach spaces ${C([0,T];\EAdual)}$ and ${L^{\alpha+1}(0,T;L^{\alpha+1})}$, and the locally convex space $C_w([0,T];\EA)$.
 So we define the space